jac307/MediaArtTutorials/IARTS1T03/WT-W2.md

 You may **reuse or revise** your Week 1 artistic intention, but now focus on what it means to experience the space **through the eyes of the camera**.

 <div style="color: gray; font-style: italic; margin-top: 0.75em;">
-This week, the camera is not neutral.
-It is an active spatial body that determines how the space is seen, framed, and experienced.
+This week, the camera is an active spatial body that determines how the space is seen, framed, and experienced.
 </div>

 ### Guiding Questions